Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

 \end{CJK*}

 The interfacial charge transfer (CT) between heterogeneous materials constitutes a key physical phenomenon central to a variety of light-induced energy transport and conversion processes such as photocatalysis, photovoltaics, energy storage, molecular electronics, etc... \cite{xue2021interfacial,yan2019efficient,wang2021interfacial, fujisawa2020interfacial,uddin2022organic,nayak2019photovoltaic,zhang2020establishing,gao2014charge}.
 In the case of excitonic solar cells such as heterojunction bulk organic solar cells (OSCs) the photon is absorbed in the donor zone and leads to the creation of an exciton which is stable because of the strong Coulomb interaction between the electron and the hole constituting it.
 The exciton must migrate to the donor-acceptor interface in order to dissociate \cite{etxebarria2015polymer,karki2021path}.
 Yet once the charges are in separate phases, they still need to overcome their mutual Coulomb attraction which is larger than the thermal energy room (around 0.025 eV) otherwise they recombine \cite{deibel2010polymer,ono2018origin,street2010interface,gohler2018nongeminate,zhu2009charge}.
-Several phenomena have been identified as facilitators of charge separation such as, built-in electric fields at donor-acceptor interfaces, delocalization of the excitons and of the free carriers charges, the offset in energy levels between donor and acceptor, structural disorder etc...\cite{clarke2010charge,baranovskii2012calculating,nayak2013separating,bassler2015hot,few2015models,d2016charges,brey2021quantum}.
-A central concept is that of the charge transfer state (CTS) which is the first state on which the electron hops on the acceptor side and on which it is coupled to local vibration modes.
-A much-debated issue is how the efficiency of the charge separation is related to the release of energy on these modes (hot CTS) or not (cold CTS).
+Several phenomena have been identified as facilitators of charge separation such as built-in electric fields at donor-acceptor interfaces, delocalization of the excitons and of the free carriers charges, the offset in energy levels between donor and acceptor, structural disorder, etc...\cite{clarke2010charge,baranovskii2012calculating,nayak2013separating,bassler2015hot,few2015models,d2016charges,brey2021quantum}.
+A central concept is that of the charge transfer state (CTS) which is the first state in which the electron hops on the acceptor side and on which it is coupled to local vibration modes.
+Because of this coupling, the electron can excite one or several phonons of the vibration mode which corresponds to a vibrationally hot CTS.
+If no phonons are excited this corresponds to a vibrationally cold CTS.
+A much-debated issue is how the efficiency of the charge separation is related to the release of energy on these modes (vibrationally hot CTS) or not (vibrationally cold CTS) \cite{bassler2015hot,gautam2016charge,lee2022intrachain,grancini2013hot,zheng2017charge,antropov1993phonons,castet2014charge,d2016electrostatic,bera2015impact}.

 On the theoretical side, the treatment of charge transfer in organic semiconductors is complex.
 Historically some phenomenological models were developed such as the Braun-Onsager \cite{onsager1934deviations,onsager1938initial} analytic model which is based on a classical picture that allows to describe separation in a strong Coulomb potential.
 The Marcus theory and related approaches are also much-used and describe charge transfer at the molecular level with incoherent hopping \cite{marcus1956theory,bassler2015hot,few2015models,fazzi2017hot,chen2018assessing,tscheuschner2015combined,athanasopoulos2017efficient,bassler2015hot,few2015models,fazzi2017hot,chen2018assessing,tscheuschner2015combined}.
 Ab-initio electronic structure calculations \cite{fujita2018thousand,d2016charges,brey2021quantum} also bring much useful information concerning the electronic states and the electrostatic potential.
 For a fully microscopic understanding of the charge separation mechanism in these organic photovoltaic devices, numerical methods have been proposed such as exact diagonalization \cite{wellein1997polaron} and time-dependent density functional theory \cite{ku2011time,andrea2013quantum,polkehn2018quantum}.
 Yet the problem of describing properly the charge separation process is still largely open and new complementary approaches are needed.